seemueller-io/axum-tower-sessions-edge/README.md

 # axum-tower-sessions-edge
 Formerly `zitadel-session-worker`

-> I hope this offers a likeminded individual time saved in the future.
-Original commit history availble by request.
+> Original commit history availble by request.

 ## Development History
 Below is a curated list of key milestones in the development of this project, reflecting significant updates and features added over time (reverse-chronological)